brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> z = np.random.uniform((128,128))
 >>> interf = Interferogram(phase=z, intensity=None, unit_x=x, unit_y=y, scale='mm', phase_unit='nm', meta={'wavelength': 632.8e-9})

 Notable are the scale, and phase unit, which define the xy and z units, respectively.
 Any SI unit is accepted as well as angstroms.
 Imperial units not accepted.  :code:`meta` is a dictionary to store metadata.
 For several interferogram methods to work, the wavelength must be present *in meters.*  This departure from prysm's convention of preferred units is used to maintain compatability with Zygo dat files.

-Interferograms are usually created from dat files,
+Interferograms are usually created from such files:

 >>> interf = Interferogram.from_zygo_dat(your_path_file_object_or_bytes)